The Best Ways to Create Employment Branding

 Attraction: Meet the candidate at their model of the world.
 Understand job seekers from their point of view.
 Why would they want to work for you?
 Realize that there are different generations in the workforce who are motivated by different qualities about your firm.
 Don’t change your brand itself, but tailor how the brand is communicated to each audience.

-Engagement: Getting a prospective employee to engage with you and be interactive deepens their interest in the company.
-Get people to become fans of your company Facebook page, subscribe to your Tweets, respond by texting, join your LinkedIn group, attend your hiring events, and you will be creating brand loyalty before someone even interviews with you.
-Did you know that some companies now market to parents of millennials?
+Engagement: Getting a prospective employee to engage with you and be interactive deepens their interest in the company, as well as the company itself.
+Gaining followers through social media applications creates brand loyalty, loyalty gained before someone even interviews with you.
 Consider all options to connect intelligently with people.

 Opinions: You don’t fully own your brand.
 Recognize that the opinions of others now influence perception of your brand.
-Employee perceptions are regularly posted on blogs, social media, employee opinion web sites (glassdoor, vault), etc.
+Employee perceptions are regularly posted on blogs, social media, and employee opinion web sites.

 Retention: Good retention results are a recruitment tool.
 Become an employer of choice.
 Seek to be named on “top employer” lists.
 Be socially responsible and connected to communities in which you have a presence.